Syria Palaestina

-Syria Palaestina (Συρία ἡ Παλαιστίνη /grc-x-koine/) was the renamed Roman province formerly known as Judaea, following the Roman suppression of the Bar Kokhba revolt, in what then became known as Palaestina (Palestine) between the early 2nd and late 4th centuries AD.
+Syria Palaestina (Συρία ἡ Παλαιστίνη /grc-x-koine/) was the renamed Roman province formerly known as Judaea, possibly due to the Roman suppression of the Bar Kokhba revolt, in what was known as Palaestina (Palestine) between the early 2nd and late 4th centuries AD.
 The provincial capital was Caesarea Maritima.
-It forms part of timeline of the period in the region referred to as Roman Palestine.
+Diocletian added to it in c.
+300 much of the province of Arabia Petraea.
+It forms part of the timeline of Roman Palestine, the term used for the Southern Levant or Palestine region while under indirect or direct Roman rule.

 Background

+The kingdom of Herod the Great was split into a tetrarchy in 4 BC, which was gradually absorbed into Roman provinces, with the neighbouring Roman province of Syria annexing Iturea and Trachonitis.
+The capital of the Roman province of Judaea shifted from Jerusalem to Caesarea Maritima, which, according to historian Hayim Hillel Ben-Sasson, had been the "administrative capital" of the region beginning in 6 AD.

-Judaea was a Roman province that incorporated the regions of Judea, Samaria, Idumea, and Galilee and extended over parts of the former regions of Hasmonean and Herodian Judea.
-It was named after Herod's Tetrarchy of Judaea, but Roman Judaea encompassed a much larger territory than Judaea.
+The Roman province of Judaea had, at its height, incorporated the historical regions of Judea (including Idumea), Samaria, Galilee, and additional parts of the former territory of the Hasmonean and Herodian kingdoms of Judea.
+It inherited its name and territory from Herod Archelaus's client state of Judaea, which had formed the core of the Herodian Tetrarchy, but Roman Judaea eventually encompassed a much larger territory than Herod Archelaus's dominion.
 The name "Judaea" ultimately traces to the Iron Age Kingdom of Judah.

-Following the deposition of Herod Archelaus in 6 AD, Judea came under direct Roman rule, during which time the Roman governor was given authority to punish by execution.
+Following the deposition of Herod Archelaus in 6 AD, Judaea came under direct Roman rule, during which time the Roman governor was given authority to punish by execution.
 The general population also began to be taxed by Rome.
 However, Jewish leaders retained broad discretion over affairs within Judaism.

-The Herodian kingdom was split into a tetrarchy in 6 AD, which was gradually absorbed into Roman provinces, with Roman Syria annexing Iturea and Trachonitis.
-The capital of Judaea was shifted from Jerusalem to Caesarea Maritima, which, according to historian Hayim Hillel Ben-Sasson, had been the "administrative capital" of the region beginning in 6 AD.